magnuskiro/master/README.md

 student will investigate this hypothesis and also analyse the content of tweets with respect to the sentiment and opinion.

+### Latest Release
+To be announced.
+Estimated 1.
+Jan 2014.

 ### Schedule / Dates
 * nov 1: 25 pages.
 * dec 1: 35 pages and a working beta version of system.